 - CIM603 - Major Project Evaluation and Portfolio (40 credits)

-All applicants regardless of the entry route, academic or non‑academic, all applicants are required to attend the PFF and must successfully complete it in order to receive the final offer.
+- All applicants regardless of the entry route, academic or non‑academic, are required to attend the Prepare for Foundation (PFF) or Prepare for Degree (PDF) admissions assessment and must successfully complete it and submit the full admissions eligibility requirements documents in order to receive the final offer.

 Teaching is delivered through lectures, seminars, workshops and studio-based learning, supported by digital resources via Canvas and Microsoft Teams.
 Learning activities emphasise collaboration, ethical practice and applied problem-solving.